-With its latest exhibition Fashioning Masculinities, the Victoria and Albert Museum traces the paths of masculinity through clothes (historical mostly) objects, film, and painting, from the 16th century to today.
+With its latest exhibition Fashioning Masculinities, the Victoria and Albert Museum traces the paths of masculinity through clothes, objects, film, and painting, from the 16th century to the present.

 I admit to having been a little sceptical about the enterprise, fearing that it would be too much of a challenge to cover such a broad topic over three rooms of the V and A.

-The main streams of thought are summarised by the titles of the themed rooms – Room 1 Undressed focuses on the male physique and undergarments.
-Room 2 entitled Overdressed explores fashion at court and dandies from the 16th century – to beginning 19th century.
-Redressed displays the origins of the suit and then goes on to show its deconstruction by contemporary designers.
+The main streams of thought are summarised in the titles of the themed rooms – Room 1, Undressed, focuses on the male physique and undergarments.
+Room 2, entitled Overdressed, explores fashion at court and dandies from the 16th century – to the beginning 19th century.
+Redressed, displays the origins of the suit and then goes on to show its deconstruction by contemporary designers.

-In 2020 Alessandro Michele’s, Creative Director of Gucci expressed his frustrations over the lack of invention in male fashion and how it was time to think outside the ubiquitous suit.
-He is quoted at the entrance to the show.
-“It’s time to celebrate a man, who is free to practise self-determination without social constraints ….without suffocating stereotypes.”
+In 2020, Alessandro Michele, Creative Director of Gucci, expressed his frustrations over the lack of invention in male fashion and how it was time to think outside the ubiquitous suit.
+He is quoted at the entrance to the show:“It’s time to celebrate a man, who is free to practise self-determination without social constraints ….without suffocating stereotypes’.

-In room 3 we are shown the link between the wearing of uniform in war at the beginning of the 19th century and the civilian suit.
-The same tailors who had worked on soldiers’ uniforms, tailored suits in peace time.
-It occurred to me that the roots of the word ‘uniformity’ were here and that uniformity reached its apogee in the Victorian era – with the rise of the middle classes and clothes production lines.
+In Room 3 we are shown the link between the wearing of uniform in war at the beginning of the 19th century and the civilian suit.
+The same tailors, who had worked on soldiers’ uniforms, tailored suits in peace time.
+The word ‘uniformity’ comes from here, and that uniformity reached its apogee in the Victorian era with the rise of the middle classes and clothes production lines.

-The Victorian era has a lot to answer for suggest the curators of the show.
+The Victorian era has a lot to answer for, suggest the curators of the show.
 We are shown paintings of Victorian men wearing the ubiquitous black frock coat and top hat.
-Singer Sargent’s oil portrait of a young artist and writer, illustrates the soberness of the Victorian look even for young men.
-Reaching almost down to the man’s ankles, the frock coat looks constrictive, rather like a carapace over his thin frame.
+Singer Sargent’s oil portrait of a young artist and writer, illustrates the soberness of the Victorian look, which was tolerated even by young men.
+Reaching almost down to the man’s ankles, the frock coat looks constrictive on the skinny youth, rather like a insect-like carapace over his thin frame.

 The French Revolution brought about a change in men’s fashion, lavish textiles and ornamentation disappeared for men.
 It was all about body sculpting and a well-cut suit made to mould the body.
 There was the odd dandy like Beau Brummel and men called Incroyables who in the prints wore jackets and breeches like Beau Brummel and carried elaborate twisted canes and accessories.